 Round-trip domestic flights will normally set you back a minimum of 30,000 miles in economy, although it’s possible to find better deals.
 Round-trip international flights typically start at 60,000 miles, on the other hand, though it depends on your destination and dates.
 If you want to redeem miles for a seat in the most luxurious class, Delta One, you’ll typically need to fork over a few hundred thousand miles for the privilege.
 Also, note that all award flights require you to pay government-mandated taxes and fees.

 In addition to flights, you can also cash in Delta SkyMiles for Delta Sky Club membership, seat upgrades, Delta vacation packages, private jet travel, Delta gift cards, or purchases in the SkyMiles marketplace.

 We recommend using your miles to book award flights, as each mile is worth 1.54 cents, according to our analysis.
 That value is slightly above average compared to other airline cards.
-To see how the Delta SkyMiles Reserve Credit Card’s miles stack up, check out our in-depth analysis of what credit card points are worth.
+To see how the Delta SkyMiles Reserve Credit Card’s miles stack up against the competition, check out our in-depth analysis of what credit card points are worth.

 For more tips about earning and redeeming miles, check out our complete guide to the Delta SkyMiles program.